KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 Supervised machine learning is used to classify the unclustered contigs to the bins that we have produced.
 This steop is optional and the results should be verified (see Note below) before going ahead with it.

 .. note::
-    The machine learning step has been seen to pick up contigs that not necessary belong to the genome.
-Careful inscpection of coverage and taxonomy should be done before you go ahead and use results from this step.
+    The machine learning step has been observed to bin contigs that do not necessary belong to the predicted genome.
+Careful inspection of coverage and taxonomy should be done before proceed to use these results.

 Use the following command to run the unclustered recruitment step: